Manage Office 365 services

 You need the following to manage Office 365 subscription services in Azure Automation.

 - An Azure subscription.
 See Subscription decision guide.

 - An Automation object in Azure to hold the user account credentials and runbooks.
 See An introduction to Azure Automation.

-- Azure AD.
-See Use Azure AD in Azure Automation to authenticate to Azure.
+- Microsoft Entra ID.
+See Use Microsoft Entra ID in Azure Automation to authenticate to Azure.

 - An Office 365 tenant, with an account.
 See Set up your Office 365 tenant.

 Use of Office 365 within Azure Automation requires Microsoft Entra ID for Windows PowerShell (